Join us and cycle the Way of the Roses

 Phoenix Health and Wellbeing is registered charity that offers support in the form of counselling and complementary therapies, to people who have chronic health issues and low incomes.
 All of those receiving this support are referred by medical or health care professionals.
 The referred clients can have a range of health issues such as cancer, multiple sclerosis, chronic pain or chronic depression and anxiety.
 Often they have multiple health issues.
 The support that Phoenix offers can help people to manage life limiting conditions, feel more positive about their lives and even find a brighter future.
-Each year Phoenix supports roughly 400 individuals, work that has been recognised by a shortlist for a Queen’s Honour.
+Each year Phoenix supports roughly 400 individuals, work that has been recognised by a Queen’s Award.

 How to sign up:

 You can sign up by clicking the button below which will take you to Eventbrite.
 There are options for either the two day event or the one day.
 Make sure you pick the correct event!
 If you aren’t ready to sign up but want to register your interest to get updates on this event please use this link https://forms.gle/jE76vphD2MEN4CST7

 Click the button below to sign up: